federicominniti/BarberShop_Website/README.md

 Admin can do all operation of a common barber but also create new barber's account, disable barber's/user's accounts, accept/reject requests of barbers' holidays.

-All users can also modify his/her credentials.
+All users can also modify their credentials.

 Barbershop website is created from scratch created using HTML5, CSS3, Javascript, PHP & AJAX.